Frequently Asked Questions About Bankruptcy in New Jersey

 On the day you file your bankruptcy petition, all creditor actions and creditor harassment must stop.
 This includes phone calls, lawsuits, liens and wage garnishment.

 Before you can file your bankruptcy petition, you must prove you completed an approved credit counseling course.
 Before your debts are discharged, you must also complete a financial management course on budgeting and using credit.
 The classes are not expensive and take only a few hours.
-You can take the classes in person, by phone in addition to the Internet.
+You can take the classes in person, by phone or on the internet.

 Most people contemplating bankruptcy already have poor credit scores.
 However, bankruptcy does not blacklist you or prevent you from getting credit.
 Within a year or two, you can then qualify for credit cards, car loans and even home loans.
 In addition, any impact is short-lived — bankruptcy actually allows you to rebuild credit.
 See Life After Bankruptcy.

 Attorney Gary Mason has practiced in consumer and small-business bankruptcy law for more than 20 years.
 The law firm of Garland & Mason, L.L.C., represents debtors in Monmouth County and surrounding counties of New Jersey.
-Arrange a free consultation today and meet with a New Jersey bankruptcy attorney.
+Schedule a free consultation today and meet with a New Jersey bankruptcy attorney.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.